-“…we strongly believe it’s time the mature corn-based ethanol industry operate on a level playing field with other commodities that rely on corn as their major input.
-Favoring one segment of agriculture at the expense of another does not benefit agriculture as a whole or the consumers that ultimately purchase our products,” the groups said in a letter.
+“Although we support the need to advance renewable and alternative sources of energy, we strongly believe it is time that the mature corn-based ethanol industry operates on a level playing field with other commodities that rely on corn as their major input.
+Favoring one segment of agriculture at the expense of another does not benefit agriculture as a whole or the consumers that ultimately purchase our products.”

-The groups say a September 2008 report by the Congressional Research Service (CRS) stated that the dramatic increase in livestock production costs were attributed to higher costs for feed.
+The groups pointed out that a September 2008 report by the Congressional Research Service (CRS) stated the dramatic increase in livestock production costs were attributed to higher costs for feed.
+According to the CRS report, “…the main driver was feed, which may account for 60% to 70% of total livestock production costs in any given year.”
 Between 2005 and 2008, corn prices quadrupled, reaching a record high of more than $8/bu., a pattern that is unsustainable for our industries, the groups said.

-The letter notes that the recent Congressional Budget Office (CBO) report entitled “Using Biofuel Tax Credits to Achieve Energy and Environmental Policy Goals,” found producers of ethanol made from corn or similar feedstocks receive 73¢ to provide an amount of biofuel with the energy equivalent to that in 1 gal. of gasoline.
-The report also said the cost to taxpayers of using ethanol to reduce gasoline consumption by one gallon was $1.78.
+The letter noted the Congressional Budget Office (CBO) report released last week, titled "Using Bio-fuel Tax Credits to Achieve Energy and Environmental Policy Goals."
+That report (see "Ethanol Costs More Than It Returns") finds that producers of ethanol made from corn or similar feedstocks receive 73¢ to provide an amount of bio-fuel with the energy equivalent to that in 1 gal. of gasoline.
+The report also stated that the cost to taxpayers of using ethanol to reduce gasoline consumption by one gallon was $1.78.

-For a copy of the letter, click here: bit.ly/budGtQ .
+For a copy of the letter, click here.